 My latest culinary quest gave me the opportunity to taste the new and improved menu at PCH Grill for dinner.
 PCH Grill at Disney’s Paradise Pier Hotel features the Surf’s Up!
 Breakfast with Mickey and Friends in the mornings.
 They recently transformed their menu to have “less burgers and sandwiches…comfort food…and local ingredients.”
 Disneyland Annual Passholders were given the opportunity to preview the new menu back in September.
-To listen to a more in-depth review of the PCH Grill, listen to a recent episode of the DIS Unplugged: Disneyland Edition.
+To listen to a more in-depth review of the PCH Grill, listen to

 The new menu at PCH Grill was definitely new and had less burgers and sandwiches.
 Appetizers included both a shrimp and a goat cheese, tomato, and basil flatbread priced at $10.49 each.
 The other starters are Red Pepper Hummus ($8.49), Spinach and Artichoke Dip ($9.49), Beer-Battered Onion Rings ($6.99), and a Dinner Salad or Seasonal Soups for around six dollars.
 After perusing the menu, we chose to avoid the onion rings and flatbreads as we could get those throughout the resort pretty easily.
 The Red Pepper Hummus, the Spinach and Artichoke Dip, and the House Dinner Salad didn’t seem special enough to warrant reviewing.
 We asked about the Seasonal Soups, and they were not necessarily “seasonal” and I questioned whether they were “House-made” as described.
 The choices were chicken noodle and chili.
 I have both of those in my pantry, so I think I’ll pass.